MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/lesson-4-perform-an-insert-operation-on-the-purchase-order-table.md

 ---
+description: "Learn more about: Lesson 4: Perform an Insert Operation on the Purchase Order Table"
 title: "Lesson 4: Perform an Insert Operation on the Purchase Order Table | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"